2022 FIFA World Cup: Group F

 Group F's first match was a goalless draw between Morocco and Croatia.
 Canada had a penalty kick in the first half of their match against Belgium which was saved by Thibaut Courtois.
 Belgium won the match by a single goal by Michy Batshuayi.
-Belgium manager Roberto Martínez confirmed after the game that he believed Canada to have been the better team.
 Belgium lost 2–0 to Morocco, despite Morocco having a long-range direct free kick goal by Hakim Ziyech overturned for an offside on another player in the lead up to the goal.
 Two second-half goals from Zakaria Aboukhlal and Romain Saïss helped the Morocco win their first World Cup match since 1998.
-The match sparked riots in Belgium, with residents fires and fireworks being set off.
+The match sparked riots in Belgium, with fires and fireworks being set off by residents.
 Alphonso Davies scored Canada's first World Cup goal to give Canada the lead over Croatia.
 Goals by Marko Livaja, Lovro Majer, and two by Andrej Kramarić for Croatia completed a 4–1 victory.
 Morocco scored two early goals through Hakim Ziyech and Youssef En-Nesyri in their game against Canada and qualified following a 2–1 victory.
 Canada's only goal was an own goal by Nayef Aguerd.
 Croatia and Belgium played a goalless draw which eliminated Belgium, whose team was ranked second in the world, from the tournament.

 Group G

 Breel Embolo scored the only goal in Switzerland's 1–0 defeat of Cameroon.
 Richarlison scored two goals as Brazil won against Serbia, with star player Neymar receiving an ankle injury.
 Cameroon's Jean-Charles Castelletto scored the opening goal against Serbia, but they were quickly behind as Serbia scored three goals by Strahinja Pavlović, Sergej Milinković-Savić, and Aleksandar Mitrović either side of half time.
 Cameroon, however, scored goals through Vincent Aboubakar and Eric Maxim Choupo-Moting, completing a 3–3 draw.
 An 83rd-minute winner by Casemiro for Brazil over Switzerland was enough for them to qualify for the knockout stage.
 Having already qualified, Brazil were unable to win their final group game, as they were defeated by Cameroon 1–0 following a goal by Vincent Aboubakar.
-He was later sent off for removing his shirt in celebrating the goal.
+Already having a yellow card, he was later sent off for removing his shirt in celebrating the goal.
 Cameroon, however, did not qualify, as Switzerland defeated Serbia 3–2.